 What can you do when you ‘feel’ that something’s up?

 1. REVIEW the team structure you outlined in the fall

-- VALUES: What are your team values?
-How are they showing up?
-Do these need to change?
+VALUES: What are your team values?
+How do these show up?
+Have values shifted?

-- ROLES: What are the roles people are playing on the team?
+ROLES: What roles do people playing on your team?
 Are these the same as they were in the fall?
 Are freshmen stepping into a leadership role?
 Are seniors checking out?

-- RULES: Review your team rules and the consequences for not following them.
+RULES: Review your team rules and consequences for not following them.

 What may seem like a team issue or a personal issue may be more of a structural issue - which shouldn't be a one and done conversation.
 Your team values, roles, and expectations may fluctuate over time.
 When you involve your athletes in this discussion, they may feel more empowered and willing to get real - now that you're well into the season.